Erectile dysfunction (ED) is a huge problem for men.

-If you must drink alcohol be it for social occasions or simply for relaxation, choose red wine as at least then you will be getting some antioxidants.
+If you must drink alcohol, be it for social occasions or simply for relaxation.
+Choose red wine as at least then you will be getting some antioxidants.

 4) Fried Food

-Restaurants tend to use partially hydronated oils that are high in trans fat and the oil is reheated over and over to keep the costs down.
+Restaurants tend to use partially hydronated oils that are high in trans fat, and the oil is reheated over and over to keep the costs down.

-When frying foods at home make sure to use healthy oils such as extra virgin coconut oil or avocado oil.
+When frying foods at home, make sure to use healthy oils such as extra virgin coconut oil or avocado oil.
 Both are rich in goodness, with a high smoke point that retains most of its nutrients during frying.

 Try to avoid soy, for one simple reason – it can have an oestrogenic effect on your body.
-If you’re not sure what I’m talking about, oestrogen is a female hormone that men have smaller amounts of.
+If you’re not sure what I’m talking about, estrogen is a female hormone that men have smaller amounts of.

-However, one caution is that many industrial produced soy sauces are not naturally fermented and quite a few do not even contain soy as their main ingredient but are based on treacle.
+However, one caution is that many industrial produced soy sauces are not naturally fermented, and quite a few do not even contain soy as their main ingredient but are based on treacle.

-According to Oregon State University, flaxseed contains polyphenols – which work to reduce oestrogen levels in the bloodstream.
-Bottom line is if you’re using flaxseed, don’t go overboard.
-Use it moderation.
+According to Oregon State University, flaxseed contains polyphenols – which work to reduce estrogen levels in the bloodstream.
+The bottom line is if you’re using flaxseed, don’t go overboard.
+Use it in moderation.